Case Study

 The most current design

-Allows Susan sending alerts in few clicks
+Enabling Susan to send alerts in a few clicks

 Self-Reflection